Seals Stadium: San Francisco Seals (1931–1957) / Mission Reds (1931–1937)

 After World War II concluded, Seals owner Paul Fagan invested in a stadium makeover.
 Fagan had all billboards removed and had the entire stadium painted green.
 Nearby the stadium was the Rainier (later Hamm's) Brewery.
 The roof of the brewery contained a sign depicting an enormous foaming glass of beer that was lit up at night and was visible from inside the park.
 Also nearby was the Langendorf Bakery, which sent the smell of baking bread into the ballpark.
-At the corner of 16th Street and Bryant was the Double Play bar and grill, which opened in 1909 and is still in operation today.
-It has been described as a "shrine to baseball."
+At the corner of 16th Street and Bryant was the Double Play bar and grill, which was open from 1909 until a fire destroyed it in 2022.
+It had been described as a "shrine to baseball."

 The Seals drew well at Seals Park.
 In 1948 they set a minor league attendance record, drawing 670,000 fans.
 This showcased the feasibility that San Francisco could someday sustain and support a Major League franchise and Fagan was posturing to position the Seals to become a major league franchise.

 In 1950, Fagan briefly halted peanut sales at the stadium, possibly due to cleanup costs.
 The move was ill-advised, as disgruntled fans brought their own peanuts and hurled the shells onto the field.
 After the “Peanut Revolt,” Fagan gave away 18,000 free bags of peanuts.

+The Seals closed out their time in San Francisco on a high note, winning the PCL championship.
+The actual final PCL games at Seals Stadium were a meaningless doubleheader loss to the Sacramento Solons on September 15, 1957.
+The second game was played for laughs, with managers and even the umpire taking brief turns at playing for the teams.
+The finale was well-attended, with 15,484 spectators.
+With the Los Angeles and San Francisco markets due to be taken over by major league baseball in 1958, it was feared that the PCL would disband.
+But the PCL continued, in other cities.

-In 1958, after the New York Giants announced their intention move to San Francisco, the Seals were forced to move.
-The minor league franchise was relocated to Phoenix, Arizona in 1958, becoming the Phoenix Giants.
+In 1958, after the New York Giants confirmed their intention to move to San Francisco, the Seals relocated to Phoenix, Arizona, becoming the Phoenix Giants.